Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

 In many socioeconomic interactions—ranging from managing public health R\&D to advising a student's job market paper—a principal (``she'') and an agent (``he'') often disagree on when to terminate a risky project.
 The agent must decide when to abandon the experimentation in favor of a safe alternative, while the principal seeks to align the agent's stopping decision with her own preferred stopping time.
 Crucially, the principal often holds private information about the project's quality, and she can strategically disclose this information to persuade the agent towards her preferred experimentation duration.\footnote{In this paper, we uniformly refer to the information sender (persuader) as the principal, and the information receiver (decision maker) as the agent.} Despite its effectiveness in cost, this informational incentive is particularly vital in settings where monetary transfers are institutionally restricted or socially inappropriate, such as within organizational hierarchies or academic mentorships.

-Building on the literature of dynamic Bayesian persuasion (see Section \ref{ssec:lit}), this paper characterizes the optimal disclosure policy when the two parties have conflicting preferences over experimentation.
-Specifically, the principal can disclose hard information about the project's prospects to encourage a pessimistic agent to continue; conversely, when the agent is over-optimistic, she can discourage further effort to prevent the agent from pursuing a \emph{dead end} \citep{akcigit2016role,sadler2021dead}.
+A distinguishing feature of our analysis is the principal's \emph{non-monotonic} preference over the agent's stopping time---a clear departure from the existing dynamic Bayesian persuasion literature where the principal usually aims to unilaterally maximize or minimize experimentation effort (see Section \ref{ssec:lit}).
+Specifically, the principal could leverage hard information to regulate the agent's engagement: she can disclose positive evidence to motivate a pessimistic agent to continue, or conversely, dissuade an over-optimistic agent from pursuing a \emph{dead end} \citep{sadler2021dead}.

-We formalize this interaction in a continuous-time two-armed bandit framework \citep{keller2005strategic,keller2010strategic}.
-A distinguishing feature of our analysis is the principal's \emph{non-monotonic} preference over the agent's stopping time—a clear departure from the existing literature where the principal typically aims to maximize or minimize experimentation effort unilaterally.
-In our model, a forward-looking agent continuously updates his belief about a risky project's feasibility and decides when to switch to a safe alternative.
+We formalize this interaction in the workhorse exponential bandits framework \citep{keller2005strategic}.
+In our model, a forward-looking agent continuously updates his belief about the feasibility of a risky project and decides when to switch to a safe alternative.
 The principal, possessing private knowledge of the project's quality, commits to a dynamic information policy to control the agent's optimism.
-Following \citet{ely2020moving}, we model this policy as a state-contingent recommendation schedule, which serves as the instrument to align the agent's voluntary stopping time with her own ideal duration.
+Following \citet{ely2020moving}, we model this policy as a state-contingent recommendation schedule, which serves as the instrument to align the agent's voluntary stopping time with the principal's ideal experimentation duration.